Making the Elite: Top Jobs, Disparities, and Solutions: Interpretation, Contributions, and Alternative Explanations

 \subsection{Alternative Explanations}

-In this section, I discuss some alternative explanations that could explain the emergence of earnings disparities shown in Figure~\ref{fig:earnings gap hiring stage}.
-I argue below that none of these are likely to explain it.

-\begin{enumerate} \item \textbf{Differences in socio-emotional skills across castes.} Caste disparities in earnings do not occur primarily due to performance in large group debates (third round) that test for socio-emotional skills.
-Moreover, nearly 85\% of the jobs are non-client-facing (Section~\ref{sec:data overview firms}), suggesting that employers may not have a substantial preference for students at the right tail of the socio-emotional skills distribution compared to those closer to the mean.
+\begin{enumerate} \item \textbf{Differences in socio-emotional skills across castes.} Group debates that test for socio-emotional skills do not account for caste disparities.
+Moreover, as nearly 85\% of the jobs are non-client-facing, firms may not have a large preference for students at the right tail of the socio-emotional skills distribution compared to those at the mean (Section~\ref{sec:data overview firms}).

-\item \textbf{Better outside options for advantaged castes through offline job search.} Better job offers procured ``offline" (i.e., outside of the centralized placement process) may be used as leverage by advantaged castes for higher-paying job offers.
-However, students who register for the placement process are prohibited by the college from searching ``offline" and risk being debarred from the services of the placement office if discovered doing so.
-Therefore, registered students do not simultaneously search offline.
+\item \textbf{Better outside options for advantaged castes procured ``offline."} Students must decide on internship offers \emph{before} registering for the full-time job placement process (Section~\ref{sec:data overview firms}).
+Registered students are prohibited by the elite college from searching ``offline" (i.e., outside of the centralized placement process) and risk being debarred from the services of the placement office if discovered doing so.
+These rules are shared across the placement processes of elite Indian colleges.\footnote{See \href{https://www.iitbhilai.ac.in/index.php?pid=AIPC\_COVID19}{All IITs Placement Committee Brochure} and \href{http://placement.du.ac.in/}{Central Placement Cell (Delhi University)}.} Thus, registered students do not simultaneously search offline.

-\item \textbf{Advantaged castes can bargain better over salaries and amenities.} Salaries and non-pecuniary amenities posted by jobs are non-negotiable during the course of the placement cycle.
+\item \textbf{Advantaged castes can bargain better over salaries and amenities.} Salaries and non-pecuniary amenities posted by jobs are non-negotiable during the course of the placement process.
 Compensation bundles are also are verified by the placement office at the conclusion of the placement process.
-Furthermore, exit data confirms that job getters in my setting start in the same jobs and receive the same compensation bundles, months after the placement process has concluded (see ``Pre-Placement Phase" in Section~\ref{sec:data1} and Section~\ref{sec: earnings gap}).
+Furthermore, ``exit data" confirms that job getters in my setting start in the same jobs and receive the same compensation bundles, months after the placement process has concluded (see ``Pre-Placement Phase" in Section~\ref{sec:data1} and Section~\ref{sec: earnings gap}).